Nano-Lab

 Patterns Yes, lithographic Yes, lithographic

-Uses field emission devices, sensors, electrostatically actuated devices, etc supercapacitors, electrodes, optical coatings, etc.
+Uses field emission devices, sensors, electrostatically actuated devices, etc supercapacitors, electrodes, optical coatings, heat transfer, etc.

 NanoLab offers a wide variety of aligned carbon nanotube arrays.
 We can tailor a carbon nanotube array to your specifications, including complex patterning on many types of substrates using microscale and nanoscale lithography.
-Please allow three week delivery for standard orders.
+Please allow three week delivery for most orders.
+Forests can also be transferred to other substrates if needed.

 Plasma Enhanced CVD Aligned Arrays